48 Confidence Intervals

 The next proposition summarizes the results of this section, generalizing them to confidence levels other than 95%.

-In the rest of this chapter, we will focus on the case where \(\alpha = 0.05\) (95% confidence intervals), although generalizing the results to other values of \(\alpha\) is straightforward.
+In the rest of this chapter, we will focus on the case where \(\alpha = 0.05\) (95% confidence intervals), although it is straightforward to generalize the results to other values of \(\alpha\).

 Proposition 48.2 says that we can “invert” a hypothesis test to obtain a confidence interval and vice versa.
 If we invert the \(z\)-test from Section 47.1, then we obtain the \(z\)-interval above.